pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-I don't want to spend much time on rewriting, but this is where we expand VIEWs and apply RULEs.
+Rewriting: this is where we expand VIEWs and apply RULEs.
 The main functions take a Query node and return a List of zero or more Query nodes.
 In the really easy cases we're just wrapping the passed-in Query node.